 Tlos was an important city of the Greco-Roman Lycia.
-The archaeological site of this city is located in the Xanthos valley, southwest Anatolia.
+The archaeological site is located in the Xanthos valley, southwest of the Anatolia.

 The old name of "Lycia" Lukka comes from the people of "Lukka" mentioned on Egyptian walls among the peoples of the sea:

 My notes of veracity :

 The site of Tlos was Tlawa or Talawa under the Hittites : 4/5